What is a Hedging Transaction?

 Hedging is like insurance in that it is utilized to minimize the chance that assets will lose value while limiting the loss to a known and specific amount if there is a loss.

-Another similarity to insurance is that the investor needs to pay a fixed amount every month, and the loss will only be the value of the deductible.
+Another similarity to insurance is that the investor pays a premium amount, and the loss will only be the value of the deductible.

 A hedge can be executed using various types of financial instruments ranging from stocks, insurance, swaps, options, forward contracts, and over-the-counter products.
 Derivatives, which are financial contracts that derive value from an underlying asset, are especially popular among investors.